A Majority Invariant Approach to Patch Robustness Certification for Deep Learning Models: MajorCert

 By Lemma \ref{lem:no_malicious}, the label returned by $g^a(x_2)$ for all $x_2$ should be a label in the set $\textsc{May}(x_1, a, p)$.
 Recall $\mathbb{E}_p(x)$ contains all possible combinations of the sets $\textsc{May}(x, a, p)$ and $g^a(x)=\mathop{\arg\max}_{c}\sum_{b\in \mathbb{B}(a,x)} f^a_c(b)$.
 Then, we have $ D_{\textit{MC}}(x_2) = \mathop{\arg\max}\nolimits_{c}[\sum\nolimits_{a\in \mathbb{A}} \textsc{1}[[\mathop{\arg\max}\nolimits_{c'}\sum\nolimits_{b\in \mathbb{B}(a,x_2)} f^a_{c'}(b)]=c]] $ $=\mathop{\arg\max}_{c}[\sum_{a \in A}\textsc{1}[{g_{a}(x_2)=c}]]$, which is an element in the set $\{\mathop{\arg\max}_{c}[\sum_{a \in A}\textsc{1}[{c'=c}]]\mid c'\in \textsc{May}(x_1, a, p)$\} $=\{\mathop{\arg\max}_{c}$$[\sum_{c' \in e}\textsc{1}[{c'=c}]]\mid e\in \mathbb{E}_p(x_1)\} $ (by the definition of $\mathbb{E}_p(x)$).
 Recall the condition $ \mathop{\arg\max}_{c}[\sum_{ c' \in e }\textsc{1}[{c'=c}]]= D_{\textit{MC}}(x_1) $ holds for all $e \in \mathbb{E}_p(x_1)$.
 So, we obtain $D_{\textit{MC}}(x_2)=D_{\textit{MC}}(x_1)$. \end{proof}

-\begin{thm}[majority invariant analysis] Given a sample $x$, if Lemma~\ref{lem:malicious} holds for all patch regions, then $x$ is certifiably robust for $D_{\textit{MC}}$. \end{thm} \begin{proof} { It directly follows Lemma \ref{lem:malicious}. } \end{proof} The function \textsc{MajorityInvariantCertification}(.) in Alg.~\ref{alg:MajorCert} enumerates all label combinations in $\mathbb{E}_p(x)$, which is generated from the sets $V[a]$ for all $a \in \mathbb{A}$ and the set of patch regions according to the predefined patch size, checks whether the majority invariant condition in Lemma~\ref{thm:dynamic_ensemble} holds for every combination in $\mathbb{E}_p(x)$ for all patch regions, and reports \textit{True} if that is the case, otherwise \textit{False}.
+\begin{thm}[majority invariant analysis] Given a sample $x$, if Lemma~\ref{lem:malicious} holds for all patch regions, then $x$ is certifiably robust on $D_{\textit{MC}}$. \end{thm} \begin{proof} { It directly follows Lemma \ref{lem:malicious}. } \end{proof} \textsc{MajorityInvariantCertification}(.) in Alg.~\ref{alg:MajorCert} enumerates all label combinations in $\mathbb{E}_p(x)$ (generated from the sets $V[a]$ for all $a \in \mathbb{A}$ and the set of patch regions based on a given patch size), checks whether the majority invariant condition in Lemma~\ref{thm:dynamic_ensemble} holds for each combination in $\mathbb{E}_p(x)$ for all patch regions, and reports \textit{True} if that is the case, otherwise \textit{False}.
+It certifies samples even if Theorem \ref{thm:static_ensemble} cannot apply.
 We note that the function is able to report a sample is certifiably robust even if the majority of DRS defenders fail to do so.